Bay of Plenty

 Mary Hodson is our Central and Lower North Island Regional Director and One of Our Bay of PlentyTherapists

 As regional director and media spokesperson, it is my job to direct you to the therapist who is most suitable for your needs or best able to fulfil your media request.
-We have seven excellent therapists operating in the central and lower North Island region including me.
-4 of those are in Wellington, 2 in Hamilton and 1 fully trained therapist and 1 intern in Tauranga.
-5 women and 2 men.
+We have several excellent therapists operating in the central and lower North Island region including me.
+3 of those are in Wellington, 1 in Hamilton and 2 in Tauranga and 1 in Napier and Gisborne.

 I am a member of both the New Zealand Association of Counsellors and the World Association of Sexologists (Asia-Pacific region) and I am registered with the NZ Council for Educational Research.